longluu/Medical-QA-LLM/README.md

 # 2. Dataset
 ## 2.1.
 COVID-QA
-This dataset contains question - answer pairs regarding COVID-19.
+This dataset contains 2,019 question/answer pairs annotated by volunteer biomedical experts on scientific articles regarding COVID-19 and other medical issues.
 The dataset can be found here: https://github.com/deepset-ai/COVID-QA.
+The preprocessed data can be found here https://huggingface.co/datasets/covid_qa_deepset.

 ## 2.2 BioASQ